- Ethereum News

 Table Of Contents

-Ethereum is an open-source distributed blockchain network that simplifies smart contract scripting.
-Importantly, the platform allows developers to streamline build decentralized applications that function on blockchains.
-Consequently, the platform has introduced the world to host of new functionalities and applications.
+Ethereum (ETH ) is an open-source distributed blockchain network that simplifies smart contract scripting.
+Importantly, the platform allows developers to streamline and build decentralized applications that function on blockchains.
+Consequently, the platform has introduced the world to a host of new functionalities and applications.

-To learn more visit our Investing in Ethereum guide.
+To learn more, visit Investing in Ethereum guide.

 How to Buy Ethereum (ETH) in 4 Steps

-- Buy Ethereum – Use your funds to Buy ETH.
+Buy Token – Use your deposited funds to purchase the token (ETH) seamlessly.

-We list the top 7 exchanges that offer the ability to buy Ethereum (ETH) cryptocurrency with a credit card, debit card or Bitcoin (BTC).
+We list the top 7 exchanges that offer the ability to buy Ethereum (ETH) cryptocurrency with a credit card or debit card.

 1. Uphold

-A top exchange in the United States & UK, Uphold is an experienced and extremely innovative trading platform that should be able to meet your needs for trading across a number of cryptocurrencies including Ethereum (ETH).
+A top exchange in the United States, Uphold is an experienced and extremely innovative trading platform that should be able to meet your needs for trading across a number of cryptocurrencies, including Ethereum (ETH).
 Beyond the ease of use and innovative features within the trading platform, what stands out about Uphold is the credibility it has gained in the industry.

 Besides being visibly appealing, the Uphold trading platform allows you to place your trades with great ease.
-Just a couple of clicks and you can make trades directly from your deposit method without even having to wait for funds to clear to your account.
-This one-step ordering is another innovation from a company which prides itself on the usability of its platform.
+With just a couple of clicks, you can make tradesectly from your deposit method without even having to wait for funds to clear your account.
+This one-step ordering is another innovation from a company that prides itself on the usability of its platform.
 Uphold also provides the ability to execute limit orders.

-Binance is one of the largest and most well-known cryptocurrency exchanges in the world.
-The benefits of purchasing Ethereum (ETH) at Binance is lower fees than competing exchanges, and increased liquidity which will enable you to buy and sell quickly to take advantage of market moving news.
+Binance is one of the world’s largest and most well-known cryptocurrency exchanges.
+The benefits of purchasing Ethereum (ETH) here are lower fees than competing exchanges and increased liquidity, enabling you to buy and sell quickly to take advantage of market-moving news.

 Read our Binance Review or visit Binance.

-KuCoin currently offers Ethereum (ETH) cryptocurrency trading as well as over 300 other popular tokens.
+KuCoin currently offers Ethereum (ETH) cryptocurrency trading and over 300 other popular tokens.
 It is often the first to offer buying opportunities for new tokens.

 Read our KuCoin Review or visit KuCoin.